 Freedom of Navigation and Innocent Passage

-Part V of UNCLOS is about the Exclusive Economic Zone (EEZ) and amongst others addressing issues about rights, jurisdiction and duties of the coastal states.
+Part V of UNCLOS is about the EEZ and amongst others addressing issues about rights, jurisdiction and duties of the coastal states.
 This actively interacts with Marine Spatial Planning and therefore OREI.
 This is more specifically addressed in art 60.

 UNCLOS contains sections addressing the principles, rights and requirements of freedom of navigation and innocent passage.